pzembrod/cc64/Usage.md

 The main consequence of this is that all numeric parameters to commands are entered in RPN (reversed polish notation) - _before_ the command.

-Another heads-up: For v05 I'm still using the old ultraForth which has German messages, namely the message "Haeh?" on error which means as much as "What?".
+A heads-up: For v05 I'm still using the old ultraForth which has German messages, namely the syntax error message "Haeh?" on error which means as much as "What?".
-I will eventually switch to the newer volksForth.
+I will eventually switch to the newer volksForth with English messages.

 The full set of commands listed below is only available in the combined compiler and editor binary `cc64v05pe`.
 The standalone compiler and editor